inetrg/inet-nm/CONTRIBUTING.md

    `inet-nm` comes with a lot of hooks configured to automatically help the developer to check the code being written.

+### Follow the design decisions

+#### Naming of CLI modules
+The provided design decision seems to be well-defined and clear.
+However, I have a couple of suggestions to improve it:

+- It would be useful to explain the background context more explicitly, especially if this document is for people not deeply involved in Python coverage or CLI development.
+For example, clarify what "coverage" is in this context and why it's important.
+- "use only `-` where `_` for the console script name" is somewhat unclear.
+It would be better to explicitly state the rules for name conversion.
+- The sentence "This allows the automated test to not only use include the console script..." is grammatically incorrect and confusing.

+Here's an example of a more detailed, and possibly clearer, design decision:

+#### Naming of CLI modules

+Coverage testing is a vital aspect of our development cycle, providing insights about which parts of our codebase are exercised during a test run.
+To support this, Python's `coverage` tool requires the modules to be invoked with a `main` function, since `coverage -m <MODULE>` is supported but specifying a function is not.

+In light of this requirement, we propose a naming standard for modules and console scripts.
+For each console script, we will have a corresponding Python module named `cli_<NAME>.py`.
+This module will include a `main` function, enabling it to be invoked by the `coverage` tool.

+Additionally, we'll define the console scripts in `setup.cfg` with the format `inet-nm-<NAME>`.
+This name is derived from the module name, but replaces underscores (`_`) with hyphens (`-`).
+The rationale for this is compatibility with naming standards in command line utilities.

+Adhering to this standard allows our automated tests to include the console script execution in the coverage report.
+Furthermore, it facilitates the generation of usage documentation by establishing a consistent naming pattern for console scripts and their corresponding modules.

 ### Implement your changes

 1. Create a branch to hold your changes: